StructureFold2/StructureFold3/README.md

 + fasta_composition has been reworked into fasta_statistics.
-It is now agnostic to the type of sequence (nucleotide/amino acid), and takes a threshold value (default 1%) of the entire file to determine the columns to report.
+It is now agnostic to the type of sequence (nucleotide/amino acid), and takes a threshold value (default 1%) of the entire file composition to determine the columns to report.

 + rtsc_specificity has been reworked into sf3_rtsc_specificity.
 Input
 options have been harmonized with the newer modules, and the output file is more consistently organized.

++ sam_filter and sam_to_rtsc have been merged into sf3_sam_to_rtsc,
+encapsulating this step into a single module.
+Samtools has been removed from the dependencies, as the new module performs all filtering entirely in Python without calling samtools or generating intermediate files.
+Logfiles now have a column for number of reads excluded due to bitflag based parameters, where in SF2, this would be the difference between sam_lines and filtered_lines.
+See the new manual entry for more details.
+The current StructureSeq2 protocol does not typically generate paired-end reads, but building them into this rework would be much eaiser than using the old methodology.

 ## Upcoming Changes

 + Manual will be worked on, easier to import modules will come first.

 + Comprehensive testing against the SF2 versions of the modules.

-+ Merge sam_filter and sam_to_rtsc, making this step one module.
-Although samtools is ubiquitous, the future module will probably be pure Python.
-Therefore samtools will probably be removed from the dependencies.
-The future module will filter mappings while generating <.rtsc>.

 + Rework batch_fold_rna entirely.
 The input files and options need updating, and a consistency check needs to be added between the fasta/react.